 retina and prevent a

 retinal detachment.
-These methods can be used if fluid
+These

 methods work well to treat certain retinal tears.
 But some people will need

 future treatment for a tear in another part of the retina.

 You can usually receive these treatments in a doctor's office or an

 outpatient surgery center.
 They do not require a

 general anesthesia.
 You may need to limit your activity for a couple of weeks after treatment.